Jackarunda/gmod/README.md

 When you've made changes you want to commit, do the following, in order:

-1. make a new branch
+1. make a new branch with
 `git checkout -b my_new_unique_branch_name` usually you make a branch name that contains your name and something relating to the work you did

-2. stage all the changes you've made
+2. stage all the changes you've made with
 `git add .`

-3. commit the changes to your new local branch you just made, with a comment `git commit -m "fixing some bugs and adding more hookers"`
+3. commit the changes to your new local branch you just made, with a comment, by entering `git commit -m "fixing some bugs and adding more hookers"`

-4. push your branch branch up to the repo
+4. push your branch branch up to the repo with
 `git push origin my_new_unique_branch_name`

 5. go to your browser, to the github repo page, and click the pull request button for the branch you just made